 To pursue the IDST major, contact James Thompson, Associate Dean for Undergraduate Curricula and Interdisciplinary Studies Program Director, with a draft of your proposal and a preliminary course list.

-IDST proposals take the form of a narrative, in about 2 single-spaced pages.
+IDST proposals take the form of a narrative, roughly two single-spaced pages in length, with three sections.
 The first section explains how you became engaged in this area and why other conventional majors won’t suit your needs.
-The second part, the largest, explains in some detail the 8 courses that make up your major, and how they form a coherent course of study.
+The second section, the largest, explains in some detail the eight courses that make up your major, and how they form a coherent course of study.
 The last section explains what you hope to do with these skills upon graduation.

 After reviewing the preliminary proposal, the Program Director will schedule a meeting with you to discuss your next steps, including finding a faculty sponsor to endorse your proposed major.